-In the previous section simple methods have been introduced for analyzing steady-state behavior of manufacturing systems.
+In the previous section simple methods have been introduced for analyzing steady state behavior of manufacturing systems.
 For analyzing the dynamics of manufacturing systems, more sophisticated models are required.
-Using Figure 34.3 in Section 34.2 it was illustrated that typical models of manufacturing systems are the so-called discrete-event models.
-In this section, we present examples how to build a discrete-event model of a manufacturing system using the specification language χ , explained in more detail in Chapter 19 of this handbook.
+In Figure 1.3 in Section 1.2 it was illustrated that typical models of manufacturing systems are so-called discrete event models.
+In this section we illustrate by means of an example how to build a discrete event model of a manufacturing system using the specification language χ , which is explained in more detail in Chapter XXX of this Handbook.

-The way to build a discrete-event model is to consider the manufacturing system as a network of concurrent processes through which jobs and other types of information flows.
-For example, a basic machine can be modeled as a process which repeatedly tries to receive a lot, waits for the period of time (the process time), and tries to send a lot.
-Using χ , we can write proc $M(\operatorname{chan} a!b!: \operatorname{lot}, \operatorname{var} t_e: \operatorname{real}) = |[\operatorname{var} x: \operatorname{lot} :: (a!x; \Delta t_e; b!x)]|$
+The way to build a discrete event model is to consider the manufacturing system as a network of concurrent processes through which jobs and other types of information flows.
+For example, a basic machine can be modeled as a process which repeatedly tries to receive a lot, delays for the period of time (the process time), and tries to send a lot.
+Using χ , we can write

+'''

+\operatorname{\mathsf{proc}} M(\operatorname{\mathsf{chan}} a?, b! : \operatorname{\mathsf{lot}}, \operatorname{\mathsf{disc}} t_e : \operatorname{\mathsf{real}}) = \| \operatorname{\mathsf{disc}} x : \operatorname{\mathsf{lot}} :: (a?x; \Delta t_e; b!x) \|.

+'''

-The machine is able to receive lots via external channel a, is able to send lots via external channel b, and the process time of the machine is given by parameter t_e .
-Repeatedly, the machine tries to receive a lot over external channel a and store this lot in discrete variable x.
-Next, the machine waits for t_e , after which the machine tries to send x via external channel b.
+The machine is able to receive lots via external channel a, is able to send lots via external channel b and the process time of the machine is given by parameter t_e .
+Repeatedly the machine tries to receive a lot over external channel a and store this lot in discrete variable x.
+Next, the machine delays for t_e , after which the machine tries to send x via external channel b.
+A buffer can be modeled as a process that as long as it can store something it is willing to receive new lots and as long as it has something stored is willing to send lots.
+Using χ a finite

-A buffer can be modeled as a process that may receive new lots if it is not full and may send lots if it is not empty.
-Using χ , a finite first in, first out (FIFO) buffer with a maximal buffer size n can be modeled as
+FIFO (first in, first out) buffer with buffer size n can be modeled as

-This process can receive lots via external channel a, send lots via external channel b, and has its maximal buffer size n as a parameter.
-Repeatedly, two alternatives can be executed:
+This process can receive lots via external channel a, send lots via external channel b and has its maximal buffer size n as a parameter.
+Repeatedly two alternatives can be executed.

-- Trying to receive a lot via channel a (only if the length of the list xs is less than n) into discrete variable x and consecutively adding it to list xs of lots (using a concatenation of lists). - Trying to send the head of the list (its first element) via channel b (only if the list is not empty) and consecutively reducing list xs to its tail (everything but the first element).
+- On the one hand receiving a lot via channel a (only if the length of the list is less than n) into discrete variable x and consecutively adding it in the proper way to list xs of lots (using a concatenation of lists). - On the other hand trying to send the head of the list (its first element) via channel b (only if the list is not empty) and consecutively reducing list xs to its tail (everything but the first element).

-These two processes can be used to model a workstation that consists of a 3-place buffer and a machine with process time t_e by simply executing the two previously specified processes in parallel:
+Next, these two processes can be used to model a workstation which consists of a 3-place buffer and a machine with process time t_e by simply putting the two previously specified processes in parallel: